robertbrodrecht/launchpad/README.md

   * Probably need to use locate_template instead of include.
   * Attempt to implement a child theme to figure all this out.
 * Do a COMPLETE feature / code review.
-  * More in-code documentation
+  * More in-code documentation.
+Still need to do:
+    * Cache
+    * Metaboxes
+    * Security
+    * SEO
+    * Then do a full review to make sure the comments are helpful.
+Maybe call in some help.
   * Refactor
     * Do a greater number of hooks / filters into WordPress have a significant performance cost?
 Is it better to consolidate?
+Seems like no, but do some more research.
+    * Review outstanding @todo because many of those things are refactor related.
   * Make sure everything still works.
+    * Maybe call in some help.

 To Do For 1.1